Ronald Buxton (British politician): Professional life

 Buxton joined the steel construction company H. Young & Co. as an engineer, and eventually became the firm's chairman.
-In East Africa he built a bridge across a deep creek near Mombasa, and for a while collected the tolls himself but decided to sell it.
+In East Africa he built a bridge across a deep creek at Mtwapa north of Mombasa, and for a while collected the tolls himself but decided to sell it.
 He identified with British settlers in Africa, and at the 1958 Conservative Party Conference asked that their position be safeguarded in independence negotiations.

 In July the same year he nearly died when flying his own plane to Kenya, becoming lost in a storm between Sicily and Libya with low fuel.
 He spotted a tanker, put a note in his shoe and dropped it on to the deck.
 When the engine died, the plane dropped into the sea and the crew rescued him from the water.
 This experience did not deter him from flying.

 Personal life

-He married on 20 June 1959, his distant cousin Phyllida, daughter of Captain Roden Henry Victor Buxton, CBE, RN, and Dorothy St John.
+He married on 20 June 1959, his distant cousin Phyllida, daughter of Captain Roden Henry Victor Buxton and Dorothy St John.
 They had four children: